Sunnepah/iupds-appscale/README.md

    uploaded to App Engine, where instead the bundled version is used.

    requirements-vendor.txt includes dependencies that should be 'vendored', which means its completely included in the directory at time of deployment.
-This can only be done for pure Python libraries that are not included in the App Engine sandbox, but not ones that require system libraries.
+This can only be done for pure Python libraries that don't require system libraries.
 In this case, Django is vendored since it's a pure Python library and that way we can install the latest version.
 These vendored libraires can be added to the project using the `pip -t` flag, which installs it directly into the folder specified, in this case the `lib` folder.
 In order to make this project deployable directly after clone, the vendored libraries were already checked into this repo, but new ones can be added and then installed using the `pip -t flag`.
    ```
    # vendor Django directly into the project `lib` folder